What Is USBTMC and How Can I Communicate with My USB Instrument?

-On other operating systems such as Macintosh and Linux, plug an USBTMC device in.
+On operating systems such as Macintosh and Linux, plug the USBTMC device in.
 If NI-VISA 3.2 (or later) is installed properly, the device will be installed as a USB Test & Measurement Class Device.
-Open 'VisaConfig' application and the device will be listed under USB resources.
+To verify the device has installed, open VisaConfig by navigating to Applications»National Instruments»VISA»VisaConfig.
+VisaConfig will list the USBTMC device under USB Resources.
 You can use this resource name as you would use any GPIB resource.

 Drivers and Updates: NI-VISA

 KnowledgeBase 325APJ2Y: How Can I Communicate With a Device Using NI-VISA USB Raw Mode?

 NI Support Tutorial: USB Instrument Control Tutorial